Your browser is out of date!

 Description

-• Projects in this scope area may include: installing new interior doors, door frames, and a panic system with door closers.
-The full, detailed scope of work for this project including any additional work areas will be updated here after alignment with project stakeholders through scoping and design activities.
+• Work scopes in this area may include: installing new interior doors, door frames, and a panic system with door closers.

 Baseline